docsforadobe/premiere-plugin-guide/docs/universals/memory-management.rst

 Solutions for Memory Contention
 ================================================================================

 The best approach to reduce memory contention is to reduce the memory requirements of each plug-in.
-However, if the memory requirements of a plug-in are significant, it should also use the Memory Manager Suite to report any memory usage that would not already be accounted for.
+However, if the memory requirements of a plug-in are significant, it should also use the :ref:`universals/sweetpea-suites.memory-manager-suite` to report any memory usage that would not already be accounted for.

-Frames allocated using the PPix Creator Suite are accounted for, but any memory allocated using the old PPix and Memory functions are not automatically accounted for.
+Frames allocated using the :ref:`universals/sweetpea-suites.ppix-creator-suite` are accounted for, but any memory allocated using the old PPix and Memory functions are not automatically accounted for.